CONFIG

 Today this is YAML-only.
 There is no alpi setup wizard for deny and no surface for it in the desktop/mobile apps — the surface is power-user enough that raw names beat any UI we'd build right now.

 tools.terminal.sandbox enables OS-level isolation on shell commands (macOS sandbox-exec, Linux bubblewrap).
 Toggle via alpi setup → Sandbox, or directly in YAML.
 The TUI top bar shows the current state (sandbox on / off).
-Most useful on profiles that run unattended (gateway, schedule, sub-agents) — see SECURITY.md for the recommended pattern + platform requirements.
+Most useful on profiles that run unattended (schedule, sub-agents) — see SECURITY.md for the recommended pattern + platform requirements.

 allow_network has no effect unless sandbox is on.
 When sandbox is on and allow_network=false, the flag blocks ALL agent-initiated network: